AWegnerGitHub/awegnergithub.github.io-content/2023_06_19_stackexchange_strike_update3.md

 ignored and I fully expected this one to be as well.
 The problem with pulling the plug on this, is that CEO has committed to exciting announcements about AI this summer.
 If the community just showed that one of those AI projects was a flop, they are going to go even harder at getting the next one to succeed.

-As this drags on into it's third week, I've become more pesimistic that this strike doesn't end with resignations.
+[As this drags on into it's third week, I've become more pesimistic that this strike doesn't end with resignations][9].
 Reddit had a two day strike during this time period, and they are already threatening to replace community moderators.
 The Stack Exchange CEO has expressed their fondness for Reddit on occassion, so I suspect that the action being taken over there is being considered here.
 Of course, the difference here is that Stack Exchange wasn't effectively shut down by the strike like Reddit was.
 Sites didn't go dark.
 Instead, curators and moderators stopped curating and moderating.
 Everything is still available,